-Investigation of the operational characteristics of the child's activity.
-Determination of the quality characteristics of processes in an educational institution
+Study of the operational characteristics of a child’s activity.
+Determination of quality characteristics of processes in an educational institution

-In the diagnostic classification, observation refers to the unstructured methods.
-In turn, observation can be slice or longitudinal, included or passive, selective or continuous.
+In the diagnostic classification, observation refers to unstructured methods.
+In turn, observation can be cross-sectional or longitudinal, included or passive, selective or continuous.

-Let's talk today about integrative screening observation of children of preschool and primary school age: with such observation, it is possible to record various parameters and characteristics of the activity of a group of children (or one child), depending on the tasks set by the psychologist.
-Such observation can be carried out in various educational and extra-curricular situations, for example, during a lesson or during a break, at different times of the day - in the first lessons or in the last, in the classroom of the main cycle or in physical education, labor, etc.
+Let's talk today about screening integrative observation of preschool and junior children school age: with such observation, it is possible to record various parameters and characteristics of the activity of a group of children (or one child), depending on the tasks set by the psychologist.
+Such observation can be carried out in various educational and extracurricular situations, for example, during a lesson or during a break, at different times of the day - in the first or last lessons, in classes of the main cycle or in physical education, labor lessons, etc.

-The main task of such observation can be considered the following - the identification of children whose behavior or individual characteristics of development differ from the behavior of the bulk of children, in particular, the identification of children at risk for school maladjustment.
+The main task of such observation can be considered the following - to identify children whose behavior or individual characteristics development differ from the behavior of the majority of children, in particular, the identification of children at risk for school maladjustment.

-To do this, it is necessary to determine those parameters that should attract special attention during the observation process.
+To do this, it is necessary to determine those parameters that should pay special attention during the observation process.

-From our point of view, these parameters are as follows:
+From our point of view, these parameters are the following:

-Operational characteristics of activity (pace of activity, efficiency, characteristics of attention parameters);
+Operational characteristics of activity (pace of activity, performance, characteristics of attention parameters);

 - the nature of the child’s behavior, his purposefulness (regulatory maturity);

-- interaction of a child with children and adults (communicative aspect);
+- interaction of the child with children and adults (communicative aspect);

-- motor harmony, child's agility, lateral motor and sensory preferences.
+- motor harmony, child’s dexterity, lateral motor and sensory preferences.

 CONDITIONS

-Before we talk in detail about each of these parameters, I would like to offer you the technology of such observation used by us in the practice of school work and the conditions for its implementation.
+Before we talk in detail about each of these parameters, I would like to offer you the one we use in practice school work technology for such observation and conditions for its implementation.

-The conditions in this case include a mandatory agreement with a teacher or educator about the time and purpose of a psychologist's visit to a class or group of children.
+The conditions in this case include a mandatory agreement with the teacher or educator on the time and purpose of the psychologist’s visit to the class or group of children.

-The teacher should be well aware that you will come to the class not to test the knowledge of children or (God forbid) to test the teacher's readiness, but for a completely different reason.
-This requires the psychologist to work in advance (at least talk) with the teacher.
+The teacher should be well aware that you will come to class not for the purpose of testing the children’s knowledge or (God forbid) testing the teacher’s readiness, but for a completely different reason.
+This requires the psychologist to conduct preliminary work (at least a conversation) with the teacher.

 The most convenient way to do this is at a school council.
 You can talk with the teacher in a more informal setting.
-However, it makes sense to talk about your visits to classes and at the teacher's council so that the school administration is aware of your plans.
-At the same time, it is not required that the teacher warns the children: for them, you seem to just come to visit the lesson.
+However, it makes sense to talk about your visits to lessons and at the teacher’s council, so that the school administration is aware of your plans.
+In this case, it is not necessary for the teacher to warn the children: for them, it is as if you just came to visit the lesson.

-The next condition for such observation is your "invisibility" - to achieve this goal, it is best to sit on one of the last desks and not show a lively and emotional interest in what is happening in the class.
+The next condition for carrying out such an observation is your “invisibility” - to achieve this goal, it is best to sit on one of the last desks and not show a lively and emotional interest in what is happening in the class.

-If you are unfamiliar with the children, it is best to come to class in advance, say the day before, and have a little chat with the children.
-This will remove the "stranger" effect.
-This is important enough, because otherwise the behavior of the children may be unnatural, they may mistake you for a reviewer, which will certainly affect their behavior and reactions.
-Experience shows that children quickly get used to the fact that a psychologist sometimes sits in class, and simply stop noticing his presence.
+If you don't know the children, it's best to come to class during recess in advance, say the day before, and chat a little with the kids.
+This way you will remove the “stranger” effect.
+This is quite important, because otherwise the children’s behavior may be unnatural, they may mistake you for an inspector, which will certainly affect their behavior and reactions.
+Experience shows that children quickly get used to the fact that a psychologist sometimes sits in class and simply stop noticing his presence.

-Another condition for the implementation of such an observation are pre-prepared schematic sheets and sheets for recording observations.
+Another condition for carrying out such observation are pre-prepared diagram sheets and sheets for recording observations.

-To do this, you need to know how many rows of desks are in the class, how many desks are in each row, as well as single desks or for two.
-If all children have their permanent place, you can sign the desks in advance, and then number them, as shown below on the diagram sheet.
+To do this, you need to know how many rows of desks there are in the classroom, how many desks are in each row, and whether they are single desks or for two.
+If all children have their own permanent place, you can sign the desks in advance and then number them, as shown below on the diagram sheet.

-Worksheet diagram of the placement of children in the class.
-X is the place where the psychologist can be.
+Sheet diagram of the placement of children in the classroom.
+X is a place where a psychologist can be located.

-If the teacher allows the children to sit down at their discretion or the children sit at different desks in each lesson, then it will be necessary to write the names in the already "numbered" places during the lesson.
-This is quite realistic even if the class is large - after all, the teacher asks the children, calling them by their first or last names, makes targeted remarks, praises the children personally, etc.
+If the teacher allows the children to sit at their discretion or the children sit on different desks during each lesson, then you will have to write names in the already “numbered” places during the lesson.
+This is quite realistic even if the class is large, because the teacher asks the children, calling them by their first or last names, makes targeted comments, praises the children personally, etc.

 It is important that your first meeting with unfamiliar children does not coincide with the test.
-This type of activity of children is very informative for the purposes of screening observation, but in this case it may be difficult to identify your observations.
+Such Kind of activity children is very informative for screening purposes, but in this case it may be difficult to identify your observations.

-Another condition of screening observation can be considered its “non-use”.
-Although, of course, a single observation of a small number of children can be quite informative, but to identify certain characteristics of children that lead to problems in learning and / or behavior, a single observation will clearly not be enough.
+Another condition for screening observation can be considered its “non-disposable” nature.
+Although, of course, a single observation of a small number of children can be quite informative, a single observation will clearly not be enough to identify certain characteristics of children that lead to problems in learning and/or behavior.

 Observation should take place in various educational (life) situations.
 You can even describe these situations.

-Start of the school day: first, second lessons.
-At the same time, the psychologist should be present at lessons that implement different educational tasks and require different types of activity from the child.
+Beginning of the school day: first, second lessons.
+At the same time, the psychologist must be present at lessons that implement different educational tasks and require different types of activity from the child.

 End of the school day: fourth, fifth lessons.